 If you are eating low carb there is no need to complete go without alcoholic drinks on those special occasions.
 Listed here are some very acceptable low carb alternatives.

 I can’t go past a red wine.
 No seriously, I CANNOT GO PAST a red wine.
 It is like my secret chocolatey lover.
-That lovely rounded feel in the mouth, that nice warm feeling as it caresses you in its warm spicy arms, the way it makes you feel when… SORRY sorry, that nearly got away on me.
+That nice warm feeling as it caresses you in its warm spicy arms, the way it makes you feel when… SORRY sorry, that nearly got away on me.

 85 -125 calories and 3-5 carbohydrates per 5oz